AY2526S1-CS2103T-T15-1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The `clearpast` feature provides a "smart-clear" function designed for tutors.
+The `clearpast` feature introduces an intelligent cleanup mechanism to manage outdated or recurring timeslots which is specifically designed for tutors.
 It iterates through the entire person list and performs actions on contacts whose timeslots are in the past (i.e., `TimeSlot.isPast(LocalDateTime.now())` is true).

 The command follows two main logic paths:
 1.  **Non-recurring contacts:** If a past contact does **not** have the `t/recurring` tag, it is deleted from the `Model` using `model.deletePerson()`.
-2.  **Recurring contacts:** If a past contact **has** the `t/recurring` tag, the command calculates its next weekly timeslot using `TimeSlot.getNextOccurrence(now)`.
-It then attempts to update the contact with this new timeslot using `model.setPerson()`.
+2.  **Recurring contacts:** If a past contact **has** the `t/recurring` tag, the command calculates its next weekly occurrence using `TimeSlot.getNextOccurrence(now)`.
+It then attempts to update the contact with the new timeslot using `model.setPerson()`.

 This `execute` method is designed to be "all-or-nothing" for each contact but not for the whole command.
 It builds lists of successfully deleted, successfully updated, and failed-to-update (conflicted) contacts and presents this summary to the user in the `CommandResult`.